Ph.D. Candidate / Associate Instructor

-Ryan Collins is a 3rd year PhD student.
-He received two bachelors degrees from the University of North Texas in 2015 (Radio, Television, and Film ; History).
+Ryan Collins is a 4th year PhD Candidate.
+He received two bachelor’s degrees from the University of North Texas in 2015 (Radio, Television, and Film ; History).
 He also received his master’s degree from the University of North Texas in 2017 with a completed thesis (details below).

-Ryan’s research interests have changed over the years, but he is primarily interested in branding and marketing communications, social media research ,political communications, and religiosity.
+Ryan’s research interest is primarily focused in branding and marketing communications, social media research, political communications, and religiosity.

 Courses taught solely as Instructor of Record:

 - Race, Prejudice, and the Media (Spring 2020)

 - Browning, N., Lee, E., Park, Y. E., Kim, T., & Collins, R. (2020).
 Muting or Meddling?
 Advocacy as a Relational Communication Strategy Affecting Organization–Public Relationships and Stakeholder Response.
 Journalism & Mass Communication Quarterly, 1077699020916810.